kazuki43zoo/api-stub/README.md

 ## Evidence

-Evicence(request header, parameter, body and upload files) are output `evidence` directory on your application root.
+Evicence(request headers, request parameters, request body and upload files) are outouting the `evidence` directory on your application root.

 ```text
 ${APP_ROOT}